 The Church of Abu Serga is located in the modern Old Cairo, in the midst of the ancient Roman fortress of Babylon.
 It is very close to the famous Hanging Church, Coptic Museum, and the Jewish Ben Ezra Synagogue.
 The Holy Family drank from a well in the church, so the church is characterized among the other Egyptian Coptic churches.

 Abu Serga church was built around the end of the fourth century or the start of the fifth century AD.
 The church was named after the two saints Sergius and Bacchus, who were martyred near Syria in the 4th century AD after accepting Christianity during the reign of the Roman Emperor Maximian.
-The Abu Serga Church is a basilica with an entrance, a nave, and three altars.
+The Church of Abu Serga is a basilica with an entrance, a nave, and three altars.

 Every June, Egyptian churches commemorate the arrival of the Holy Family in Egypt.
 The Holy Family had stopped and blessed many places in Egypt, including Sinai, Cairo, Upper Egypt, and in their return from Upper Egypt, to Cairo, and Sinai.
 The Holy Family stayed in the Cave under the church now for three months during their sojourn in Egypt, which is why the church is known as the Cave Church.
 So that it became one of the most popular religious and tourist destinations for Egyptian Christians and tourists visiting Egypt.

-Description of the church:
+Description of the church

 The Abu Serga Church was built above the Cave where the Holy Family stayed during their sojourn in Egypt.
 This is a unique feature among Egyptian churches.
 As a result, the location became very sacred.

-Abu Serga, like the other ancient Egyptian churches, is a basilica church.
+Church of Abu Serga, like the other ancient Egyptian churches, is a basilica church.
 It consists of a nave, two isles, three niches, and an entrance on the Church’s western wall.
 It has a length of 27 meters, a width of 17 meters, and a height of 15 meters.
 Its original entrance is on the northern wall, but it is no longer in use.

 The icons that decorate the walls of Abu Serga Church are some of the greatest Coptic artifacts.
 These icons are adorned with images of Christ, the Virgin Mary, and Saints.
 The church has three magnificent wooden niches.
 Some of the icons in the middle niche date back to the 13th century AD.
 The other two niches, on the other hand, date from 1738.